agothro/Flair-bot-for-r-NewYorkMets/README.md

-Flair-bot-for-r-NewYorkMets
+Flair-bot for /r/NewYorkMets
 ===========================

-Flair bot that takes
+Flair bot that that takes PM's and custom text from the subject and plugs it into Reedit's API

+Requires python and PRAW